JaneliaSciComp/G4_Display_Tools/docs/data-handling_processing_steps.md

 This function returns `ts_data` after adding the data indicated by the `pre_dur` variable.

-## Get normalization parameters - Line 354
+## Get normalization parameters - Line 400

 The function `get_max_process_normalization.m` is just a few lines of code which gets the max values (based on the percentile provided by the user) from the timeseries data which will then be used to normalize the data.

-## Normalize timseries data - Line 357
+## Normalize timseries data - Line 405

 The function `normalize_ts_data.m` takes the max values just calculated and normalizes the timeseries data.
 First it gets the maximum value from the list of max values for the left wing channela nd the right wing channel.
 It then establishes the datatypes to normalize, which are simply the left and right wing channels.
 Then for each of these, each data point in the timeseries data is divided by the max value.

 This function returns the normalized timeseries data array and the max value used.

-## Calculating data sets - Lines 365-398
+## Calculating data sets - Lines 413-

 The next set of code is not divided into functions but executed here in the `process_data.m` function.
-First, at line 365 and 366, we calculate the Left minus Right (LmR) and Left plus Right (LpR) data sets by subtracting or adding the left and right channel data.
+First, at line 413 and 414, we calculate the Left minus Right (LmR) and Left plus Right (LpR) data sets by subtracting or adding the left and right channel data.

-Next, at lines 370 and 371 we do the same, but with the normalized data.
+Next, at line 418 and 419 we do the same, but with the normalized data.

-The code commented out from lines 374-389 is old and will likely be removed in future releases.
+The code commented out from lines 422-437 is old and will likely be removed in future releases.

-Starting at line 392 we create some more datasets which don't contain any new information but are likely to be useful to the user.
+Starting at line 440 we create some more datasets which don't contain any new information but are likely to be useful to the user.
 These are:

 `ts_avg_reps` which is the timeseries data averaged over the repetitions.
 `LmR_avg_over_reps` which is specifically the LmR data averaged over repetitions.